-To support this assertion, Lykken (1995) views sociopath as the largest genus of all, consisting of young men—and increasing numbers of young women—who were simply never adequately socialized during childhood and adolescence.
+To support this assertion, David T. Lykken views sociopath as the largest genus of all, consisting of young men—and increasing numbers of young women—who were simply never adequately socialized during childhood and adolescence.
 Specifically, he believes that sociopathy exists simply based on poor parenting and thus is the result of nurture rather than nature.

-Also, Kantor (2006) expands the assertion by implying that the individuals’ troubles are either the product of a faulty upbringing by or maladaptive identification with ones parents, or else the product of maladaptive identification with deviant members of a given society—often a deviant sub-society such as the Mafia.
+Also, Martin Kantor expands the assertion by implying that the individuals’ troubles are either the product of a faulty upbringing by or maladaptive identification with ones parents, or else the product of maladaptive identification with deviant members of a given society—often a deviant sub-society such as the Mafia.

-With above scholarly clarifications, one can conclude that sociopathic and psychopathic behaviours are formed by children out of the need to survive from the cruel and wicked experience they are passing through either from their primary care giver which can be a parent, guardian or a criminal outfit (e.g., gang or antisocial social circle).
+With above scholarly clarifications, one can conclude that sociopathic and psychopathic behaviors are formed by children out of the need to survive from the cruel and wicked experience they are passing through either from their primary care giver which can be a parent, guardian or a criminal outfit (e.g., gang or antisocial social circle).

 Therefore, understanding how someone develops this antisocial personality disorder has been the focus of different researches for many years.
-To provide factual explanation to this disorder, I will look at sociopathy and psychopathy in relation to one of major environmental factors, child abuse, which cannot only shape and reshape the behaviours of children but can also have lasting influence into adulthood of the said children.
+To provide factual explanation to this disorder, I will look at sociopathy and psychopathy in relation to one of major environmental factors, child abuse, which cannot only shape and reshape the behaviors of children but can also have lasting influence into adulthood of the said children.

 These early life exposures will stimulate a child’s physical, intellectual, social, and emotional development thereby increasing chances for health, happiness, productivity, and creativity.
 However, many children do not have these opportunities as a result of abuse.

-Hence, child abuse is the physical, sexual or emotional mistreatment of a child that causes long-term or permanent damage of behaviours.
-Toni (2006) views child abuse as an act or failure to act on the part of a parent or caretaker which presents an imminent risk of serious harm or results in death, serious physical or emotional harm, sexual abuse or exploitation to the children.
+Hence, child abuse is the physical, sexual or emotional mistreatment of a child that causes long-term or permanent damage of behaviors.
+The Child Welfare League of America 2006 issue brief on child abuse and neglect views child abuse as an act or failure to act on the part of a parent or caretaker which presents an imminent risk of serious harm or results in death, serious physical or emotional harm, sexual abuse or exploitation to the children.

 Child Abuse Around the World

-Lastly, the World Health Organisation (2006) states that child abuse includes “all forms of physical and/or emotional ill-treatment, sexual abuse, neglect or negligent treatment or commercial or other exploitation, resulting in actual or potential harm to the child’s health, survival, development or dignity in the context of a relationship of responsibility, trust or power.”
+Lastly, the World Health Organisation states that child abuse includes “all forms of physical and/or emotional ill-treatment, sexual abuse, neglect or negligent treatment or commercial or other exploitation, resulting in actual or potential harm to the child’s health, survival, development or dignity in the context of a relationship of responsibility, trust or power.”